sethjuarez/bibble/README.md

 - Python 3.8 or higher
 - Azure OpenAI account with access to:
   - Sora model for video generation
-  - Image generation/editing models (DALL-E)
+  - Image generation/editing models (gpt-image-1)

 ### Installation